septentrio-gnss/septentrio_gnss_driver/README.md

     + The two implemented use cases are
       + a) The Rx has internet access, set `rx_has_internet` to true, and
       + b) The Rx has no internet access, set `rx_has_internet` to false, but `Data Link` from Septentrio's RxTools is installed on the computer.
-    + The first nested ROS parameter, `ntrip_settings/mode`, specifies the type of the NTRIP connection and must be one of `Client` or `off`.
+    + The first nested ROS parameter, `ntrip_settings.mode`, specifies the type of the NTRIP connection and must be one of `Client` or `off`.
 In `Client` mode, the receiver receives data from the NTRIP caster.
 Set mode to `off` to disable all correction services.
-    + Next, `ntrip_settings/caster` is the hostname or IP address of the NTRIP caster to connect to.
+    + Next, `ntrip_settings.caster` is the hostname or IP address of the NTRIP caster to connect to.
 To send data to the built-in NTRIP caster, use "localhost" for this parameter.
-    + Note that `ntrip_settings/port`, `ntrip_settings/username`, `ntrip_settings/password` and `ntrip_settings/mountpoint` are the IP port number, the user name, the password and the mount point, respectively, to be used when connecting to the NTRIP caster.
+    + Note that `ntrip_settings.port`, `ntrip_settings.username`, `ntrip_settings.password` and `ntrip_settings.mountpoint` are the IP port number, the user name, the password and the mount point, respectively, to be used when connecting to the NTRIP caster.
 The receiver encrypts the password so that it cannot be read back with the command "getNtripSettings".
-The `ntrip_settings/version` argument specifies which version of the NTRIP protocol to use (`v1` or `v2`).
+The `ntrip_settings.version` argument specifies which version of the NTRIP protocol to use (`v1` or `v2`).
     + Further, `send_gga` specifies whether or not to send NMEA GGA messages to the NTRIP caster, and at which rate.
 It must be one of `auto`, `off`, `sec1`, `sec5`, `sec10` or `sec60`.
 In `auto` mode, the receiver automatically sends GGA messages if requested by the caster.
     + The boolean parameter `rx_has_internet` specifies whether the Rx has internet access or not.
 Note that an Ethernet cable is the only way to enable internet access on mosaic receivers (and most others) at the moment.
 In case internet is available, NTRIP will be configured with a simple command `snts, ...` that ROSaic sends to the receiver.
     + The parameter `rtcm_version` specifies the type of RTCM data transmitted to ROSaic by the NTRIP caster, either `RTCMv2` or `RTCMv3`.
 It depends on the mountpoint.